Papers

 Key Observations

-The paper systematically explores several key findings:
+The study systematically explores several key findings:

-1. Rank Minimization in Grokking: The paper explores the phenomenon of grokking—characterized by a delayed improvement in validation accuracy despite early training loss minimization—and identifies a direct correlation between effective rank minimization and performance gains.
+1. Rank Minimization in Grokking: The study explores the phenomenon of grokking—characterized by a delayed improvement in validation accuracy despite early training loss minimization—and identifies a direct correlation between effective rank minimization and performance gains.
 Notably, the low-rank solutions in grokking highlight the potential simplicity of neural network representations at the time of generalization.

-2. Weight Decay as a Rank Regularizer: Contrary to traditional understanding where weight decay is primarily seen as a norm regularization technique, the paper uncovers that it also prompts rank minimization in weight matrices.
+2. Weight Decay as a Rank Regularizer: Contrary to traditional understanding where weight decay is primarily seen as a norm regularization technique, the study uncovers that it also prompts rank minimization in weight matrices.
 Importantly, this rank-minimizing behavior persists across various architectures and settings, suggesting general applicability.

 3. Generalization vs. Memorization: The analysis compares models trained with true labels against those trained with randomly assigned labels.
 Networks capable of generalization exhibit lower effective ranks and notable singular vector alignment in intermediate layers, whereas memorizing networks demonstrate high-rank solutions.
 This distinction provides a compelling lens to understand network behavior regarding generalization capability.